Holographic $T\bar{T}$ deformation of the entanglement entropy in (A)dS$_3$/CFT$_2$: dS/dS holography and half-dS holography

-In the case of $t_0 = 0$ and $\Theta_0 = \frac{\pi}{2}$, the radius in the spherical partition function is $r_{\text{eff}} = \lds \sin \frac{\Delta\Phi}{2}$, where $\Delta\Phi = |-\Phi_a - \Phi_a| = 2\Phi_a$.
+In the case of $t_0 = 0$ and $\theta_0 = \frac{\pi}{2}$, the radius in the spherical partition function is $r_{\text{eff}} = \lds \sin \frac{\Delta\phi}{2}$, where $\Delta\phi = |-\phi_a - \phi_a| = 2\phi_a$.
 The entanglement entropy is

-By replacing the field theory parameter \(c_\ds\) with the gravitational parameter \(\frac{3 \lds}{2 G}\), we find that the above result matches the holographic calculation presented in ref.~\cite{Kawamoto:2023nki}, confirming the validity of the half-dS holography.
-Additionally, the requirement that the effective radius of the sphere be smaller than the cosmological horizon aligns precisely with the condition given in eq.~(3.6) of ref.~\cite{Kawamoto:2023nki} to ensure the existence of spacelike geodesics:
+By replacing the field theory parameter $c_\ds$ with the gravitational parameter $\frac{3 \lds}{2 G}$, we find that the above result matches the holographic calculation presented in ref.~\cite{Kawamoto:2023nki}, confirming the validity of half-dS holography.
+By comparing Eqs.~\eqref{dsdsfield} and~\eqref{hadseeresult}, we find that the entanglement entropy results for spatial intervals, calculated independently in dS/dS holography and half-dS holography, reveal a close analogy between the two frameworks.
+Therefore, the discussion of SSA aligns with that in dS/dS holography.
+However, due to the difference in boundary-induced metrics, the BSSA receives corresponding corrections.
+In half-dS holography, the infinitesimal form of the BSSA is

-In ref.~\cite{Kawamoto:2023nki}, the dual field theory in the half-dS holography was proposed to exhibit non-locality.
-It was concluded that when $\cosh t_0 \leq \frac{1}{\sin \Theta_0}$, the entanglement entropy satisfies the strong subadditivity inequality, whereas when $\cosh t_0 > \frac{1}{\sin \Theta_0}$, the strong subadditivity inequality is violated.
-As shown in figure~\ref{dsstatic2}, the orange line segment represents the region where the strong subadditivity inequality is violated, while the blue line segment represents the region where the strong subadditivity inequality is satisfied.
-Next, we demonstrate that even in the blue region where the strong subadditivity inequality is satisfied, the boosted strong subadditivity inequality is still violated.

-By observing eqs.~\eqref{dsdsfield} and~\eqref{hadseeresult}, we find that the results from calculating the spatial interval entanglement entropy in the dS/dS holography and half-dS holography are similar.
-However, due to the difference in boundary-induced metrics, the boosted strong subadditivity inequality receives corresponding corrections.
-In the half-dS holography, the infinitesimal form of the boosted strong subadditivity inequality is